stephaneVercouillieBMID/slate/source/index.html.md

 <a name="UniversalLinks"></a>
 ## 3.4.
 Supporting Universal Links and App Links mechanism
+Regardless of the application you are building you should make sure that your redirect URIs support the <a href="https://developer.apple.com/ios/universal-links/" target="blank">Universal links</a> and <a href="https://developer.android.com/studio/write/app-link-indexing" target="blank">App links</a> mechanism.
+Functionally, it will allow you to have only one single link that will either open your desktop web application, your mobile app or your mobile site on the User’s device.

-<a href="https://developer.apple.com/ios/universal-links/" target="blank">Universal links</a> and <a href="https://developer.android.com/studio/write/app-link-indexing" target="blank">App links</a> are standard web links (http://mydomain.com) that point to both a web page and a piece of content inside an app.
+Universal links and App links are standard web links (http://mydomain.com) that point to both a web page and a piece of content inside an app.
 When a Universal Link is opened, the app OS checks to see if any installed app is registered for that domain.
 If so, the app is launched immediately without ever loading the web page.
 If not, the web URL is loaded into the webbrowser.

 An App link is the Android version of the Universal link.